haway/dumbpad-via/README.md

 > VIA_ENABLE = yes

 ### Setup your encoder KEYCODE
 The VIA Configurator doesn't support encoder, so you need to setup it before you flash the firmware.
+I already create a few different firmware for encoder function, like MOUSE UP/DOWN, VOLUME UP/DOWN, PAGE UP/DOWN.
+If this fits your demand, you can download it and flash it to the controllers.
+The simplest way is using QMK Toolbox.
+I will contribute firmware and JSON to QMK and VIA, During the time, you need to download the JSON file and import into VIA Configurator.

-I already create few different firemware for encoder function, like MOUSE UP/DOWN, VOLUME UP/DOWN, PAGE UP/DOWN.
+MOUSE Up/Down: qmk_firmware/dumbpad_via_mouse_updown.hex
-If this fit your demand, you can donwload it and flash to the controllers.
-The simlpy way is using QMK Toolbox.
+Volume Up/Down: qmk_firmware/dumbpad_via_vo_updn.hex
-I will contribute firmware and json to QMK and VIA, During the time, you need to download the json file and import into VIA Configurator.
+Page Up/Down: qmk_firmware/dumbpad_via_page_updown.hex

 ### Import JSON to VIA Configurator

-Please download via_configurator_json/dumbpad_via.json to your local.
+Please download **via_configurator_json/dumbpad_via.json** to local.

 - Launch VIA Configurator.
 - Switch to tab "**SETTINGS**".